 Another factor that plays a key role in determining the heel cut angle is the design of the fret board and how it intersects with the level of the head.
 Non-scooped fret boards, necks positioned higher or lower than the plane of the head, or bridge height more or less than 5/8” will obviously require a slightly different heel cut angle.
 It helps to make a full size drawing of your neck and pot prior to cutting the heel angle to visualize these relationships and get a good idea of the initial heel cut angle.

 Don’t forget that the neck also needs to be slightly “rotated” so the third string path will line up on the pot centerline.
-(See the entry under BANJO NECK GEOMETRY to get that portion of the total picture.)
-This means that the heel cut must result in a neck that both angles back and is skewed slightly clockwise when viewed from the front of the instrument.
+(See the entry under "Banjo Neck Geometry" to get that portion of the picture.
+It is also covered extensively on the "Open Back Banjo Design Primer" page.)
+This means that the heel cut must result in a neck that both tilts back and is skewed slightly clockwise when viewed from the front of the instrument.
 I suspect that most small scale builders develop a heel profiling system that works for them and then rely on that methodology to achieve repeatable results for their instruments.
 My heel profiling system is based on a vertical oscillating spindle sander as shown elsewhere on this page, but many other builders use many creative solutions to achieve the desired results.

 If you are using frets, a pencil which has been sanded so only half remains can be used to mark a line on the front face of the nut to use as a reference in determining how deep to cut the initial slots.
 Stay slightly above this line when preliminarily shaping the slots and do the final fitting on the instrument when the strings are added.